csci110/csci110.github.io/5_PuzzlePrincess.md

 In many ways, the simple story arc running through these games is a "prequel" to Jeremy Kubica's Computational Fairy Tales.
 The programming skills that you have learned in this course are valuable in their own right.
 More importantly (?), programming skills are a prerequisite to fully understanding Princess Ann's quest and the nature of the darkness that threatens the kingdom.
 If you choose to continue your study of computer science, you will soon apply your new programming skills to investigate the computing topics explained in the tales of Ann's quest and her ultimate triumph.

+[^R]: To be fair, even when we pass an object we are really passing the *value* of that object's ID, so everything in Javascript is technically "pass by value."
 [^*]: Cell 1,0 (2nd row, first column) would be the fourth cell to be marked empty, since the column runs three times before the row is incremented by the outer loop.